Challenge level: 4 out of 5

 Once you have registered, we will send you a realistic training programme to help you get fit for the challenge.
 The programme builds up gradually as our departure date gets closer.

-During the trek, we'll have two qualified doctors accompanying groups of over ten participants at all times throughout the challenge, along with a team of experienced challenge guides.
+During the trek, we'll have at least one UK doctor with expedition medicine training, who will accompany the group at all times throughout the challenge, along with a team of experienced challenge guides.

 Porters will carry your luggage, food and water, so you will only need to carry a small day pack, containing essential accessories and equipment.